 If there was one white in Francois Buisson’s cellar which could claim the title ‘insider’s secret’ it is this.
 Perched up next to Genevrières, its vines growing in just a few centimetres of poor soil over limestone, the Limozin vineyard is exceptionally well sited.
 Francois has some very old vines here, planted in 1928.
-The resulting wine is immensely racy and mineral, even in a warm vintage like 2018, so tight it feels initially almost lighter than the Bourgogne, until the mid-palate when the wine begins to expand, showing orchard fruit around its mineral core.
+The resulting wine is immensely racy and mineral, so tight it feels initially almost lighter than the Bourgogne, until the mid-palate when the wine begins to expand, showing orchard fruit around its mineral core.
 Great length and intensity, and a very smart buy for lovers of racy Meursault.